kpalok/Digifab/_posts/2018-05-07-summary-report.md

 + How to cut parts using a laser cutter and Inkscape
 + Creating simple Android applications with Visual Studio and Xamarin Forms using C#
 + Basic Arduino programming
++ Usage of equipment and machinery in FabLab

-Project demanded a lot of work but working continuously gave results and we got it done.
+The project demanded a lot of work but working continuously gave results.
 The most difficult part was probably learning to use all the design software.
+This is because none of the team members had any prior knowledge regarding the design or fabrication process needed to create the prototype.
+After this course, it's safe to say that we could confidently make a similar kind of project again.